Glycerin (glycerol) suppositories for constipation

 - Hold one buttock gently to one side so that you can see the back passage.

 - Use one finger to push the suppository gently into the back passage.
 It needs to go in by about 2 cm.
+(You can use lubricating gel to make insertion more comfortable.)

 - Wash your hands again with soap and hot water.